 The lawsuit seeks an order declaring the presidential proclamation restriction on issuing new H-1B or H-4 visas or admitting new H-1B or H-4 visa holders as unlawful.

 An H-4 visa is a visa issued by the US Citizenship and Immigration Services (USCIS) to immediate family members of the H-1B visa holders.

 The lawsuit also urges the court to compel the Department of State to issue decisions on pending requests for H-1B and H-4 visas.

 “In the administration of our nation’s immigration system, we must remain mindful of the impact of foreign workers on the United States labor market, particularly in the current extraordinary environment of high domestic unemployment and depressed demand for labor,” said the proclamation issued by Trump.

 Trump said the overall unemployment rate in the US nearly quadrupled between February and May of 2020 — producing some of the most extreme unemployment ever recorded by the Bureau of Labor Statistics.

-The proclamation also extends till year-end his previous executive order that had banned issuance of new green cards of lawful permanent residency.
+The proclamation also extends till the year-end of his previous executive order that had banned the issuance of new green cards of lawful permanent residency.

-Green Card holders, once admitted pursuant to immigrant visas, are granted “open-market” employment authorisation documents, allowing them immediate eligibility to compete for almost any job in any sector of the economy, Trump said.
+Green Card holders, once admitted pursuant to immigrant visas, are granted “open-market” employment authorization documents, allowing them immediate eligibility to compete for almost any job in any sector of the economy, Trump said.